School of Nursing, Psychotherapy and Community Health

 Academic Staff - General Nursing

 Academic biographyDr Mary Nevin, PhD, RGN, RNT, MSc, BNS (Hons) is an Assistant Professor of Nursing and lecturer in the School of Nursing, Psychotherapy and Community Health in DCU.
 Mary graduated as a Registered General Nurse in 1999 and a Registered Nurse Tutor in 2005.
-She has over 16 years’ experience of teaching in third level institutions.
-She has taught undergraduate and postgraduate modules in advanced clinical examination, biochemistry and cell biology, research methods, palliative & end of life care, and a wide variety of nursing care modules.
+She has over 18 years’ experience of teaching in third level institutions.
+She has taught undergraduate and postgraduate modules in advanced clinical examination, biochemistry and cell biology, research methods, palliative & end of life care, and a wide variety of clinical nursing care modules.
 Mary was awarded a PhD Health Research Board Research Training Fellowship for Healthcare Professionals (HPF-2015-968, €248,714.00), which she completed in 2020 at Trinity College Dublin.
 Her PhD thesis was entitled Development of a Core Set of Clinical Care Provision Indicators for Non-Specialist Palliative Care in Hospitals.

 Mary’s clinical background is in medical/surgical nursing and palliative care.
 As well as her academic role, Mary maintains her clinical skills through her work as a Night Nurse with the Irish Cancer Society where she provides end of life care for people and their loved ones in their own homes.